 - Lanterns Shepherds Hunts and Glamping offer a range of luxury glamping pods and huts, fully equipped for a self-catering glamping stay.
 Perfect for taking advantage of Happisburgh’s dark sky status, which promises amazing star gazing.

-From the blue-flag beach, to the spectacular Victorian pier and the beautiful surrounding countryside, Cromer is a great place to base yourself for a few days on your coast road trip of Norfolk.
+From the blue-flag beach to the spectacular Victorian pier and the beautiful surrounding countryside, there are lots of things to do in Cromer, making it a great place to base yourself for a few days on your coast road trip of Norfolk.

 Cromer & Around Highlights

 - Exploring Cromer Pier, a much treasured and loved heritage landmark along the Norfolk coast.
 You’ll find a theatre, RNLI lifeboat station and cafe perched along its 151m length.
 Wander along with an ice cream, fish for crabs, and enjoy the holiday feel.

 - Finding out about the RNLI history in Cromer at the Pier Head lifeboat station, the old lifeboat house at the foot of the Gangway and at the RNLI Henry Blogg Museum.

 - Visiting the sublime National Trust Felbrigg Hall, a 17th century English country house.
 The unaltered house is known for its fine Jacobean architecture and gorgeous Georgian interior, as well as its stunning gardens, some of the best in Norfolk.